Compare Car Insurance Quotes in Real-Time and Save.

 Does OSAP Affect Your Credit Score?

-Yes, how you manage your OSAP loan can definitely affect your credit score.
+Yes, your OSAP loan can affect your credit score, for better or worse.

 July 1, 2025